Ecopsychology

 ajna — one possesses a “tactical thinking” ability, which allows dealing successfully with particular problems in science, business, family life, etc.;

-vishudha — there is the ability for aesthetical perception; good painters, musicians, and other artists are people with well-developed vishudha;
+vishuddha — there is the ability for esthetical perception; good painters, musicians, and other artists are people with well-developed vishuddhas;

 anahata — one possesses the ability to love emotionally (to love not “from the mind”, but “from the heart”);

-manipura — the ability to act energetically; but sometimes it is accompanied with a disposition toward dominance of irritation and other manifestations of anger;
+manipura — the ability to act energetically; but sometimes it is accompanied with a disposition towards dominance of irritation and other manifestations of anger;

 * * *